 7. Don’t Forget the Sides

 Sometimes, I’m not sure what I love more: the actual scramble or the amazing side dishes.
-Serve your scramble up with some crispy home fries or hash browns.
+Serve your scramble up with some crispy Baked Home Fries or hash browns.
 How about some veggie bacon or homemade vegan breakfast sausage?
-If you’re really hungry or having breakfast for dinner, round out the meal with perfectly-toasted bread topped with vegan butter and perhaps, a bowl of fresh fruit salad.
+If you’re really hungry or having breakfast for dinner, round out the meal with perfectly-toasted bread topped with Homemade Vegan Butter and perhaps, a bowl of fresh fruit salad.

 Tofu scrambles are really magical dishes.
-They can be as simple as just tossing some tofu with a few herbs and spices or they can be as exotic and flavorful as your imagination can make them.
-Whether you want a simple scramble with herbs or an impressive ethnic feast, these tips will help you make your best tofu scramble.
+They can be as simple as just tossing some tofu with a few herbs.
+Use your imagination to add flavor and spice for more interesting scrambles.
+Either way, these seven tips will help you make the best tofu scrambles.